 - Several hardliners that included Qalibaf (see above); Khamene'i foreign policy advisor Velayati; and then-chief nuclear negotiator Seyed Jalilli. - Former chief nuclear negotiator Hassan Rouhani, a moderate and Rafsanjani ally. - The COG disapproved Rafsanjani's candidacy, which shocked many Iranians because of Rafsanjani's prominent place in the regime.
-The candidacy of Ahmadinejad ally Esfandiar Rahim Mashai also was denied.
+The candidacy of an Ahmadinejad ally also was denied.